Broadhurst, Sandgate: Heritage listing

 Broadhurst was listed on the Queensland Heritage Register on 29 September 1997 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Erected in the late nineteenth century for a Brisbane businessman, and as one of a number of substantial residences located at Sandgate overlooking Bramble Bay, the former residence demonstrates the desirability of Sandgate, in particular Flinders Parade, as a residential location from this time.

 From its opening in 1901 as a convalescent home for the Brisbane Hospital, until its closure as a centre for intellectually challenged persons in 1994, by which time the centre was considered to provide an outdated form of institutional accommodation, the building is associated with the development of institutional residential care during the twentieth century.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-This substantial former residence contains large and highly decorative interior spaces which exhibit high quality of workmanship, materials and climatic design.
+This former residence contains large and highly ornamented interior spaces that exhibit the high quality of workmanship and materials behind the designs.

 The place is important because of its aesthetic significance.

 This substantial former residence contains large and highly decorative interior spaces which exhibit high quality of workmanship, materials and climatic design.
 Although the verandahs have been enclosed, evidence of original detailing and materials exists which suggest the visual contribution this building once made to the Sandgate foreshore.